opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 ## Step 1.
 Define the detector

 Defining a new detector involves naming the detector, selecting a data source and detector type, and specifying a detector schedule.
-You can also create alerts for the detector at this stage, although there are options to create alerts in other areas of the interface.
-Follow the steps in this section to define a new detector.
+After defining the detector, you can also configure field mappings and set up alerts.
+Follow the steps in this section to accomplish all three of these setup tasks.

 1. On the Detectors page, select the **Create detector** button.
 The Define detector page opens.
 1. Give the detector a name and, as an option, add a description for the detector.